S-corporation home office deductions, reimbursements and expenses

 To qualify as a home office, the space (it does not have to be an entire room) must be used regularly (on a continuous, ongoing or recurring basis) and exclusively (there can be no personal use) for your trade or business, and it must be your principal place of business or a place where you physically meet with patients, clients or customers on a regular basis.
 The space will be considered your principal place of business if it is used for performing administrative or management activities, such as billing, bookkeeping, ordering supplies, setting up appointments and writing reports, and there is no other fixed location where you regularly perform these activities.

 As an employee the home office must be for the convenience of your employer.
 This means the home office is required as a condition of employment, it is necessary for the business to function or it is necessary for you to properly perform your duties as an employee.
-If you do not have any other place of business, such as a rented office or storefront, your home office should qualify.
+If you do not have any other place of business, such as a rented office or storefront, your home office will qualify.

 For an expense reimbursement plan to be considered “accountable,” the expenses that are reimbursed must be for actual job-related expenses (you cannot reimburse personal expenses) and you, as the employee, must substantiate the expenses by providing your employer with receipts or other documentation.
 Under TCJA, this is only available for independent contractors and not employees.

+You should create a monthly “Employee Expense Report” form for your corporation.
+This is a good idea whether or not you have a home office.
 Include a Home Office section in the report.
 Calculate the “business use percentage” of your home office by dividing the square footage of the office area by the total square footage of the home.
 List each item of expense paid during the month, such as:

 - real estate taxes